 (1) The resident's level of care exceeds the level of care for which the licensee has authority to provide; or

-(2) The resident would require care that falls into one of the categories set forth in §I of this regulation.
+(2) The resident would require care that falls into one of the categories set forth in [§I] Regulation .20 of this regulation.

 B. A licensee may not continue providing services to a resident whose needs exceed the level of care for which the licensee has authority to provide, without approval of the Department.